wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/2-explore-cloud-app-security.md

   :::column:::

-Microsoft Cloud App Security
+Microsoft Defender for Cloud Apps

   :::column-end:::
   :::column:::

-Microsoft Cloud App Security is licensed per user that will be investigated in your environment as part of Enterprise Mobility + Security (EMS) E5 license, or as a standalone service.
+Microsoft Defender for Cloud Apps is licensed per user that will be investigated in your environment as part of Enterprise Mobility + Security (EMS) E5 license, or as a standalone service.

   :::column-end:::